flamedfury/flamedfury.com/src/posts/2024/2024-10-07-firefox-from-the-ashes.md

 timestamp: 2024-10-07T20:53:09.495Z
 ---

+What's going on, Internet?
 After reading Jay Hoffmann's recent post on "[Gift Of Code](https://thehistoryoftheweb.com/the-gift-of-code/)," he recounts the moment Netscape ended and Mozilla Firefox emerged from the ashes.

 > Caught in a death spiral, and backed by their employees, Netscape  instead chose to gift their browser to the open source community and  spun off Mozilla as a non-profit to take charge.
 >